Czochralski method: Incorporating impurities

 When silicon is grown by the Czochralski method, the melt is contained in a silica (quartz) crucible.
 During growth, the walls of the crucible dissolve into the melt and Czochralski silicon therefore contains oxygen at a typical concentration of 10 cm.
 Oxygen impurities can have beneficial or detrimental effects.
 Carefully chosen annealing conditions can give rise to the formation of oxygen precipitates.
 These have the effect of trapping unwanted transition metal impurities in a process known as gettering, improving the purity of surrounding silicon.
 However, formation of oxygen precipitates at unintended locations can also destroy electrical structures.
 Additionally, oxygen impurities can improve the mechanical strength of silicon wafers by immobilising any dislocations which may be introduced during device processing.
 It was experimentally shown in the 1990s that the high oxygen concentration is also beneficial for the radiation hardness of silicon particle detectors used in harsh radiation environment (such as CERN's LHC/HL-LHC projects).
 Therefore, radiation detectors made of Czochralski- and magnetic Czochralski-silicon are considered to be promising candidates for many future high-energy physics experiments.
 It has also been shown that the presence of oxygen in silicon increases impurity trapping during post-implantation annealing processes.

 However, oxygen impurities can react with boron in an illuminated environment, such as that experienced by solar cells.
 This results in the formation of an electrically active boron–oxygen complex that detracts from cell performance.
 Module output drops by approximately 3% during the first few hours of light exposure.

 Mathematical form

-Concerning a mathematical expression of impurity incorporation from melt, consider the following.

-The impurity concentration in the solid crystal that results from freezing an amount of volume can be obtained from consideration of the segregation coefficient.